AhsokaTano26/lanbot/README.md

 This a bot for CQU Lanunion.

-This is just for tset.
+This is just for test.